espressif/esptool/docs/en/esptool/basic-options.rst

     On macOS, you can also consult `System Information <https://support.apple.com/en-us/HT203001>`__'s list of USB devices to identify the manufacturer or device ID when the adapter is plugged in.
     On Windows, you can use `Windows Update or Device Manager <https://support.microsoft.com/en-us/help/15048/windows-7-update-driver-hardware-not-working-properly>`__ to find a driver.

 If using Cygwin or WSL on Windows, you have to convert the Windows-style name into a Unix-style path (``COM1`` -> ``/dev/ttyS0``, and so on).
-(This is not necessary if using ESP-IDF for ESP32 with the supplied Windows MSYS2 environment, this environment uses a native Windows Python which accepts COM ports as-is.)
+(This is not necessary if using ESP-IDF with the supplied Windows MSYS2 environment, this environment uses a native Windows Python which accepts COM ports as-is.)

 In Linux, the current user may not have access to serial ports and a "Permission Denied" error will appear.
 On most Linux distributions, the solution is to add the user to the ``dialout`` group with a command like ``sudo usermod -a -G dialout <USERNAME>``.